 Oakley knows how to research a scientific question.
 With a doctorate in the integrative discipline of systems engineering, as an associate professor of engineering at Oakland University in Michigan, and as a recent vice president of the world’s largest bioengineering society, Oakley has credentials as a scientist that lend serious credibility to her investigations.

 Oakley also backs up her extensive scientific and historical explorations with her personal experience.
 As the subtitle of the book suggests, Oakley’s BPD sister—frequently stunned the family with outrageously selfish actions that had significantly injurious impacts on other family members.

 The term BPD is clearly in flux.
-How much overlap there is between bpd and not only overly-intense emotional reactions but also narcissism, paranoia, sociopathy and sometimes sadism as well is unclear.
-Oakley explores the relationship between these multiple factors and how they have played out in the lives are various well-known historical figures whose bpd, when they are men, has typically been characterised as malignant narcissism.
+How much overlap there is between BPD and not only overly-intense emotional reactions but also narcissism, paranoia, sociopathy, and sometimes sadism as well is unclear.
+Oakley explores the relationship between these multiple factors and how they have played out in the lives are various well-known historical figures whose BPD, when they are men, has typically been characterized as malignant narcissism.

 I’ll conclude therefore this review of Oakley’s excellent book by quoting a paragraph that for me summarizes Oakley’s dual ability to see the evil clearly that borderline individuals can do, and at the same time to see the person behind the evil with compassion.

-Want to learn alternatives to anger in relationships?
-Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is author of Power of Two, a book,workbook, and website that teach the communication skills that save and sustain positive relationships.
-Click here for a free Power of Two relationship test.
+Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is the author of Power of Two, a book, workbook, and website that teach the communication skills that save and sustain positive relationships.